nativescript-vue/nativescript-vue/CONTRIBUTING.md

 This will create a symbolic link in your global node_modules folder, pointing to this location

-And then you will have to go into the `vue-sample` folder and run:
+And then you will have to go into the `samples` folder and run:

 `npm link nativescript-vue`